SirRGB/dockdroid/README.md

 - keys: Contains keys for signing the build.
 Will be generated automatically if not provided.
 - logs: Contains logs and error messages.
 Logs older than a day will be deleted on a rerun.
 - ccache: Used for build caching to speed up compilation.
 Set to 40GB by default.
 Can be disabled by overwriting the value with 0 for space-saving.
-- secrets: If token.sh is provided (optional), it will be read.
-You can specify GITHUB_TOKEN, TELEGRAM_TOKEN and TELEGRAM_CHAT here.

 ## Run the build